LinkPovilas/open-weather-map-e2e/README.md

 ### Interacting With Page Elements

 I've decided to use [Lean Page Objects](https://github.com/LinkPovilas/end-to-end-test-guides/blob/main/docs/playwright-style-guide.md#page-objects) (or "Page Component Objects") to drive the UI tests.
+I prefer this pattern because it promotes more focused classes, each with a distinct responsibility, avoiding the issue of "God Object" page objects that handle too many tasks.
+It works particularly well for tests involving the same web components that are reused across different pages.
+I learned about this approach from the [SerenityJS test framework](https://serenity-js.org/handbook/web-testing/page-objects-pattern/).

 - Their state and dependencies are handled by Playwright (see fixture files).
 - Chosen locator strategies are based on the recommendations by [Playwright](https://playwright.dev/docs/locators#locate-by-role) and [Testing library](https://testing-library.com/docs/queries/about#priority) teams.
 Some of the web elements lacked meaningful ways how to locate them (such as dropdown menu).